Call to order: 01352 757777

 Safety data: Sel-Plex has been specifically tested.
 Published toxicology work reports high LD50 values and established NOAELs, supporting safety when used correctly [15].

-At Forageplus, we analyse thousands of forage samples each year across the UK, including grass, hay and haylage.
-This provides a much clearer picture of real-world selenium levels than generalised assumptions.
+At Forageplus we analyse thousands of UK forage samples every year, across grass, hay and haylage.
+That gives a far clearer picture of real-world selenium levels than general assumptions.
+Looking specifically at selenium:

 References